sudo-at-night/palmox/README.md

 # Palmox

+⚠️ **The project is under constant development, fork it at any point in time but it’s not going to be finished for some time.**

 # Starting the project

 The Project can be run using Docker and docker-compose.
 Each directory inside of [`src`](#src) however can be treated as a separate repository, which means they can be built and ran independently if provided with alternatives to depend on.